Zowie EC2-A – Review

 We consider the Avago 3310 a flawless sensor.

 The 3310 might be a slightly older sensor by now, but it’s still very, very capable.
-I and many other gamers and reviewers have never encountered any issues with the 3310 and it is implemented perfectly in the EC2-A. So, this one gets full marks from me.
+I and many other gamers and reviewers have never encountered any issues with the 3310 so if you are liking the sounds of a mouse with a 3310 I’d strongly encourage you to try it out.

 No unnecessary frills; performance and feel are definitely Zowie’s priorities, and I couldn’t agree more with that approach.Lars, ProSettings.net

 Key points of concern for grip type are often described in relation to hand size and comfort.
 Not unlike choosing the perfect shoe, a grip will tend to follow your playstyle and different scenarios you come across when playing.
-The standard palm, claw and fingertip grips all have advantages and can be utilized in various ways, during the course of a round.
+The EC2-A is shaped in a way which will benefit all sorts of grip styles, in my opinion.

-Zowie mice are specifically designed for flexible use, with shape and ergonomic use being key focus points while playing.
-The ability to quickly adjust your grip type on the fly is where I get the most benefit when using the EC2-A.
+Zowie mice are specifically designed for flexible use, with shape and ergonomic use being key focus points.
+The EC2-A is definitely a prime example of that design philosophy.

 The mouse has virtually no break in time and doesn’t need a lot of time to get used to its shape.
 It was an absolute pleasure all throughout my time with it.
 When you’re gaming and you kind of forget that you’re holding a mouse you know you’ve got a good one, and that is absolutely the case with the Zowie EC2-A.